pic

 What is your cancellation policy?

-New patient appointments need to be rescheduled or cancelled two business days (48 hours) prior to the day of the appointment.
+New patient appointments need to be rescheduled or cancelled three business days (72 hours) prior to the day of the appointment.
 You can do this online via your patient portal or by voicemail.
 If three business days' notice is not given or the patient does not arrive the day of their appointment, a $250 cancellation fee will be applied to the credit card given to us when scheduling the appointment.
 We will make every attempt to reach the patient.
 If we are unable to reach a new patient to confirm or we do not receive a call back, we cannot guarantee that the appointment will be held.

 Return appointments must be cancelled at least one full business day (24 hours) prior to your appointments.
 If a 24 hour notice is not given or the patient does not arrive the day of their appointment, a $50 cancellation fee will be charged.